kamildomagalski/OddajRzeczy/README.md

 ## How to use it?
 1. On the Landingpage we can experience some basic information about the idea.
-2. At the bottom of the page we can see a contact form with propervalidation.
-I used CL API to send the message and simulate real-life connection fith serwer.
+2. At the bottom of the page we can see a contact form with proper validation.
+I used CodersLab API to send the message and simulate real-life connection with serwer.
-3. A newcomer can sign-in via sign-up section.
-It uses Firebase Authentication based on email adress.
-It contains buid-in validation as well as my additional that prevent from sending request untill proper data are put in.
+3. A newcomer can sign up in sign-up section. <b>Email adress can be made-up.<b> It uses Firebase Authentication based on email adress.<br>
+It contains buid-in as well as my own-ruled validation that prevent from sending request untill proper data are fill in.
-4. Users with accounts can log-in and enter authorization route.
-Both build-in and my own validation is used here as well.
+4. Users with accounts can log in and enter authorization route.
+Both build-in and my own-ruled validation is used here as well.
-5. After log-i user can fill 5 step form that uses React Context to store data locally.
+5. After log in user can fill 5 step form that uses React Context to store data locally.
 Each step is validated before entering next step.
 6. After summary, all data is stored at user account using Firebase Realtime Database.
 <hr>